-2.1 The MES survey has been discussed at the Workforce and Education Committee (WEC).
-Although the Board would have received information about the MES survey through the regular WEC report, the Board has not previously received a report regarding the MES survey.
-This report provides a summary of the survey results and also provides details of the way in which the Trust is going to engage our doctors and other staff to co-create a plan to improve medical engagement over the next year and beyond.
+2.1 The MES survey has been discussed at the Workforce and Education Committee (WEC) and the WEC has received the full report.
+Although the Board would have received information about the MES survey through the regular WEC report, the Board has not received the MES report as it was provided to the Trust.
+This report also provides details of the way in which the Trust is going to engage our doctors and other staff to co-create a plan to improve medical engagement over the next year and beyond.